simaemadi/orbitops-platform/README.md

 # orbitops-platform
-OrbitOps is a modern satellite/network operations platform designed for monitoring infrastructure, handling incidents, and managing operational workflows in real-time
+OrbitOps is a modern satellite operations and management platform designed for enterprise environments.
+The system provides monitoring, ticketing integration, reporting, user management, and operational dashboards for satellite service providers and internal teams